Police arrest man suspected in Kan. double fatal shooting - NewsBreak

 Police arrest man suspected in Kan. double fatal shooting

-WICHITA (AP) — Police have arrested a man suspected of shooting two people to death in Wichita earlier this...jcpost.com
+WICHITA (AP) — Police have arrested a man suspected of shooting two people to death in Wichita earlier this...greatbendpost.com

-WICHITA (AP) — Police have arrested a man suspected of shooting two people to death in Wichita earlier this...jcpost.com
+WICHITA (AP) — Police have arrested a man suspected of shooting two people to death in Wichita earlier this...greatbendpost.com

 Comments / 0